-On February 25, 2019, a class action lawsuit was filed against us and certain of our present officers and a former officer, Michael Bailey, Matthew Dallas, and Keith Ehrlich, in the Southern District of New York for the District of New York, captioned David Hackel v.
-AVEO Pharmaceuticals, Inc., et al, No. 1:19-cv-01722-AT.
-The complaint purports to be brought on behalf of shareholders who purchased our common stock between August 4, 2016 through January 31, 2019.
-The complaint generally alleges that we and the officers violated Sections 10(b) and/or 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by making allegedly false and/or misleading statements and/or failing to disclose that the TIVO-3 trial was inadequately designed to address the OS concerns from the TIVO-1 trial, that tivozanib had insufficient survival data to meet FDA approval following its initial 2013 rejection, and that this lack of sufficient survival data would put tivozanib at greater risk of delayed FDA approval.
+On February 25, 2019, a class action lawsuit was filed against us and certain of our present and former officers, Michael Bailey, Matthew Dallas, and Keith Ehrlich, in the Southern District of New York for the District of New York, captioned David Hackel v.
+AVEO Pharmaceuticals, Inc., et al, No. 1:19-cv-01722-AT, which we refer to as the 2019 Class Action.
+On April 12, 2019, the court granted the defendants' motion to transfer the action to the District of Massachusetts (Case No. 1:19-cv-10783-JCB).
+On May 6, 2019, the court appointed Andrej Hornak as lead plaintiff and approved Pomerantz LLP as lead counsel and Andrews DeValerio LLP as liaison counsel.
+On July 24, 2019, the plaintiffs filed an amended complaint.
+The amended complaint also names Michael Needle as a defendant.
+The amended complaint purports to be brought on behalf of shareholders who purchased our common stock between May 4, 2017 through January 31, 2019.
+It generally alleges that we and our officers violated Sections 10(b) and/or 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by failing to disclose and/or making allegedly false and/or misleading statements about the estimated dates by which we would report the topline results from the TIVO-3 trial, the preliminary overall survival results from the TIVO-3 trial, the sufficiency of the overall survival data from the TIVO-3 trial, the timing of the NDA submission, and the risk of FDA approval.
 The complaint seeks unspecified damages, interest, attorneys' fees, and other costs.
+On September 27, 2019, we filed a motion to dismiss the amended complaint.
+On December 4, 2019, the plaintiffs filed an opposition to the motion to dismiss, and on January 15, 2020, we filed a reply in support of our motion to dismiss.
 We deny any allegations of wrongdoing and intend to vigorously defend against this lawsuit.
-However, there is no assurance that we will be successful in our defense or that insurance will be available or adequate to fund any settlement or judgment or the litigation costs of the action.
-Moreover, we are unable to predict the outcome or reasonably estimate a range of possible loss at this time.
+However, there is no assurance that we will be successful in our defense or that insurance will be available or adequate to fund any settlement or judgment or the l